vrod24official/blogmd/content/posts/Data Analytics Capstone Project/maui.md

 An inherent aspect of the data analysis process involves an assessment of data credibility.
 This entails an evaluation of data sources, collection methodologies, and inherent biases.
 It is imperative to ensure that the data originates from reliable sources and adheres to rigorous collection standards.
 In order to gauge the credibility of the provided data, a comprehensive review of its sourcing and methodology will be undertaken, with the intent of validating its suitability for generating accurate and actionable insights.
 This critical appraisal will be a cornerstone in ensuring the integrity of the ensuing analysis and strategic recommendations.

 ### 2.2 Merging of Datasets
-Through the utilization of a straightforward Python script, the data pertaining to the 12 consecutive months has been successfully amalgamated into a singular, unified dataset.
+For data transformation, data processing was performed Python Script and SQL Server.
+The data from each month, spanning from January to December 2021, was imported and merged into a single table called “2021combined_csv.csv”.The steps involved in this process are as follows:

 ```python
 import os